vaidasal/AnalyserX/README.md

 # Moving Files
 It is possible to move AnalyserX to different locations on your file system.
 Links for files and data are relative.

-# Docker
+# Backup
-For use with docker simply run "docker-compose up" in terminal.
-Be aware, that all the Data you add to Analyser will be saved to the Container and will not be accessible from your file system.
-This means, that your Data will be lost if you delete the container.
-At the moment there are no possibilities to export or import Data, therefore it is adviced to use Docker only for test purposes.
+You can make Backup files and then later import them back if needed.
+Its especially usefull when working with docker, because without backup deleting container would result in complete data loss.

 # Disclaimer
-It is the first version of AnalyserX.
+It is still an early version of AnalyserX.
 It is not well tested so it might include bugs and other inefficiencies.
 Many of the functions are expecting certain parameter names.
 Default names should work with data set made by Pixhawk devices.
 I am open to improvements and suggestions.

 # Thank you
 In order to write this program I used a lot of help from different sources.